134th Air Refueling Wing

-The 134th Air Refueling Wing (134 ARW) is a unit of the Tennessee Air National Guard, stationed at McGhee Tyson Air National Guard Base, Knoxville, Tennessee.
+The 134th Air Refueling Wing is a unit of the Tennessee Air National Guard, stationed at McGhee Tyson Air National Guard Base, Knoxville, Tennessee.
 If activated for federal service, the Wing is gained by the United States Air Force Air Mobility Command.
 The 134th Air Refueling Wing's KC-135 mission is to provide air refueling and airlift, as directed by the Secretary of Defense.
 It has been stationed at McGhee Tyson Airport since December 1957, though the ANG facility at the airport has been redesignated several times.
 Their radio callsign is "Soda".

-Overview
+Mission

-The 134th Air Refueling Wing's KC-135 Stratotanker function is to provide aerial refueling for the United States Air Force and the Air National Guard.
+The winging's function is to provide aerial refueling for the United States Air Force and the Air National Guard.
 It also provides aerial refueling support to Air Force, Navy, Marine Corps, and allied nation aircraft.
 The KC-135 is capable of transporting casualties using patient support pallets during aeromedical evacuations.

 Units

 The 134th Air Refueling Wing consists of the following units: